BadBoy0170/P2P_Network_Monitoring/README.md

 ## ⚠️ Disclaimer

-**This implementation is for academic and research purposes only.**

-Do not deploy on production networks without proper security audits and thorough testing.
+**This implementation is for academic and research purposes only.
+Keys are exchanged in-the-clear in this prototype; do not use in production without proper security audits and thorough testing.**

 ## 📄 License